 Four main types of investments

-There are typically four main types of investments that we see at Shoobx.
+There are typically four main types of investments.
 You should be able to tell based on the first page and title of your document what sort of documents you have.
 If you're still not sure what documents you're dealing with, you might consider asking your lawyer.

-- Equity Financing: Equity financing is the process of raising money through the sale of ownership in the company.
+- Equity Financing: Equity financing is the process of raising money through the sale of preferred stock in the company.
 To read more about the basic concepts and documents of this fundraising vehicle, read our article, Equity Financing.

 - KISS: In a nutshell, the “Keep It Simple Security” (KISS) is very similar to a SAFE.

-With a basic stock agreement, they are using a stock agreement to obtain common stock in the company instead of taking a note/KISS/SAFE that will convert to preferred stock.
+With a common stock financing, the agreement indicates that an investor will get common stock instead of taking a note/KISS/SAFE that will convert to preferred stock.

 Frequently Asked Questions

-- How do I know if my investment was from convertible debt, equity financing, or SAFE/KISS?
+How do I know if my investment was from convertible debt, equity financing, or SAFE/KISS?
 The only way to know is to take a look at the documents you and your investors signed.
-If you know, for example, that Raviga Capital gave you $100,000, but you're not sure if it was structured as convertible debt, equity financing, or a SAFE/KISS, dust off the documents that went along with their investment.
+If you know, for example, that your investor gave you $100,000, but you're not sure if it was structured as convertible debt, an equity financing, or a SAFE/KISS, review the documents that were signed in connection with their investment.